-KEY: kWh = kilowatt hour; N = data do not exist; R = Revised.
+KEY: kJ = kilojoule; N = data do not exist.

 a Prior to 1984, excludes commuter rail, automated guideway, urban ferryboat, demand responsive vehicles, and most rural and smaller systems.

 b 1960 to 1991 data include propane.
 Series not continuous between 1991 and 1992.
 1992 to 1995 data include propane, liquefied natural gas, bio/soy fuel, biodiesel, hydrogen, methanol and ethanol, except compressed natural gas.
 1996 to 2001 data include only propane, liquefied natural gas, methanol and ethanol.
 2002 to 2012 data include the above, and also biodiesel and grain fuel.
 2013 data include propane, liquefied natural gas, methanol, ethanol and biodiesel.
-2014 to 2015 data include propane, liquefied natural gas, ethanol and biodiesel.
+2014 data and beyond include propane, liquefied natural gas, ethanol, hydrogen and biodiesel.

-1996-2014: U.S. Department of Transportation, Federal Transit Administration, National Transit Database, tables 17 and 19 and similar tables in previous editions, available at www.ntdprogram.gov as of Nov.
-2016.
+1996-2013: U.S. Department of Transportation, Federal Transit Administration, National Transit Database, tables 17 and 19 and similar tables in previous editions.

 2014-20: U.S. Department of Transportation, Federal Transit Administration, National Transit Database, Annual Database Service & Annual Database Energy Consumption, available at https://www.transit.dot.gov/ntd as of Nov.
 9, 2021.